Pre-Book/PreBook/docs/docs/FAQ/features.md

 ---
 icon: material/trash-can
-description: All features removed in PreBook.
+description: All features that are removed in PreBook.
 ---
 # Removed Features